meleyal/generative-music-with-javascript/website/book/introduction.md

 All of the code examples in this book are runnable.
 You can hear the results by clicking the "Run" button in the corner of each code block.

-A lot of the ideas in the book are encapsulated in the [Tuplet](https://www.npmjs.com/package/tuplet) library.
-If you want to skip over how things are implemented and just make music, we'll cross-reference each of the code examples with their Tuplet counterpart.
-The full list of available functions can be found in the [API Reference](api/index).

 ## Prior Art

 This book takes inspiration from the following: